+Instructions on how to enable multiplayer can be seen in the HOWTO below.
+There is a flickering of the mouse cursor which is slightly irritating, but does not affect gameplay.
 Users with both the KDE4 desktop environment and nVidia graphics cards may notice a slowdown, particularly when rendering tactical battles - this is a known current limitation of KDE4/nVidia which slows down graphic rendering and is not connected to Wine

 "winetricks directplay" in your Birth of the Federation prefix as this will enable you to join multiplayer games over TCP/IP.

 The following ports must be reachable on the host machine, and may need to be port forwarded if you are behind a router:

 UDP 2350, 47624

-replacing "1280x1024" with your desired resolution.
+xrandr -s 1280x1024replacing "1280x1024" with your desired resolution.

 The game's sound can work perfectly with ALSA, in later versions even with the default dmix (i.e. mixing sound with other apps like music players).